bkiran-sree/GestureRecognition/README.md

 - Use the interactive tutorials to learn new gestures and track your progress through quizzes.
 - The system will provide immediate feedback based on the accuracy of your gestures.

+## Screenshots

+## Acknowledgement
+* OpenCV and TensorFlow for providing powerful computer vision and machine learning libraries.
+* Stack Overflow and GitHub communities for troubleshooting and problem-solving.